 The requirement for a fee charging scheme

-Article 11 of the Charter requires the PRP to prepare, consult publicly upon, and publish a scheme for charging fees to regulators in relation to the functions of recognition and cyclical review, to come into force from the third anniversary of the date upon which the Charter becomes effective.
+Article 11 of the Charter requires the Press Recognition Panel (PRP) to prepare, consult publicly upon, and publish a scheme for charging fees to regulators in relation to the functions of recognition and cyclical review, to come into force from the third anniversary of the date upon which the Charter becomes effective.
 That is, November 2017.

 Article 11.5 states that fee sums specified in the Charter are subject to the indexation formula (CPIA/CPIB) X 100.
 The initial amounts payable in respect of applications for recognition and for cyclical reviews, will vary annually according to the indexation formula.